| | |

 Avoid getting any water in your almond bark or it will seize.

-Making a double burner is so much easier than you would think, plus you can make any size batch as well.
-I think there is no such thing as too many Pyrex measuring cups, my personal favorite is the 8-cup, but I have several different sizes.!!
+Making a double burner is much easier than you would think, and you can make any batch size.
+I think there is no such thing as too many Pyrex measuring cups.
+My personal favorite is the 8-cup, but I have several different sizes.!!

 In a large mixing bowl, place your popped popcorn in it.